ringcentral/ringcentral-api-docs/docs/analytics/index.md

 ## What reports can the Analytics API help generate?

-The Analytics API current supports creating two types of reports:
+The Analytics APIs current supports creating two types of reports:

-1. The [Call Performance Aggregate API](./performance/) aggregates the number of calls a user was on.
+1. The [Call Performance Aggregate API](./performance/) allows users to get the aggregation of calls count (counter) and time spent (timer) on calls for specified data scopes.

-2. The [Call Performance Timeline API](./timeline/) aggregates the time spent on call related metrics.
+2. The [Call Performance Timeline API](./timeline/) allow users to get the view of the count of calls (counter) or time spent on calls (timer) broken down by time frames for specified data scopes.
+Supported timeframes are  Hour, Day, Week, and Month

-These reports can be further broken down to get detailed reports by:
+Theese APIs can be used to analyze various call related metrics as stated below:

 - Origin (internal or external calls)
 - Direction (Inbound or outbound calls)